knightazura/ghost-sdk/Roadmap.md

   * only published posts should be shown
   * most recently published post should be first
   * pagination should be available to view older posts
-* … TODO: complete … all of this is theme / plugin stuff which needs tying down
+* [TODO: finish tying down theme/plugin API stuff]
   * Theme API basics
     * Static menu
   * Plugin API basics

-Architectural Requirements
+### Architectural Requirements
-Users / ACL - we will begin with the concept of a single admin user who has all permissions Admin frontend - should be converted fully to Backbone
+* Users / ACL - we will begin with the concept of a single admin user who has all permissions
+* Admin frontend - should be converted fully to Backbone
+* Function wrappers removed from node code
+* Ghost.js cleanup

-Additional requirements
+### Additional requirements
 In addition to features, we have the following requirements if it is to be possible for us to realistically run Ghost as a blog.
-Stability
+* Stability
-Ghost shouldn’t crash unexpectedly
+  * Ghost shouldn’t crash unexpectedly
-We need to be reasonably certain that we are using error handling where necessary Well-tested
+  * We need to be reasonably certain that we are using error handling where necessary
+* Well-tested
-Ghost should have been running, as a blog, at several locations We should have as much test coverage as possible Upgradable & data safe we need to be able to, at the bare minimum, export post data before an upgrade incase we break something terrible & lose data we will need a plan for how to upgrade Ghost without overwriting data, custom images, custom themes and custom plugins
+  * Ghost should have been running, as a blog, at several locations
+  * We should have as much test coverage as possible
+* Upgradable & data safe
+  * we need to be able to, at the bare minimum, export post data before an upgrade incase we break something terrible & lose data

-[Needs completing]
+  * we will need a plan for how to upgrade Ghost without overwriting data, custom images, custom themes and custom plugins

-Missing features required between 0.1.1 and 0.2.0
+### Missing features required between 0.1.1 and 0.2.0
 **Ghost:**
 * Admin UI cleanup
   * hide non-working features: